RF_QUANTUM_SCYTHE Signal Attention Visualizer

 Here’s a breakdown of the process:

-• Producer Handler: For each connected client, a producer_task runs a producer_handler asynchronously.
-This handler is responsible for sending attention data to the specific client’s WebSocket.
+producer_taskruns aproducer_handlerasynchronously.
+This handler is responsible for sending attention data to the specific client’s WebSocket.- The

-• When new attention_data is available in the queue (i.e., while not attention_queue.empty():), it retrieves the data using attention_queue.get().
+attention_datais available in the queue (i.e.,while not attention_queue.empty():), it retrieves the data usingattention_queue.get(). - The retrieved

-• Finally, this JSON message is sent directly to the connected client via await websocket.send(message).
+radar_datais then converted into a JSON string (json.dumps(radar_data)). - Finally, this JSON message is sent directly to the connected client via

-• While the producer_handler sends data to individual clients, the server also has a broadcast method that can send a message to all connected clients simultaneously, although the attention data flow specifically uses the producer_handler for each client.
+producer_handlersends data to individual clients, the server also has abroadcastmethod that can send a message to all connected clients simultaneously, although the attention data flow specifically uses theproducer_handlerfor each client.

 In essence, incoming attention data is queued, and multiple “producer” tasks, one for each connected client, pull from this shared queue, transform the data, and send it in real-time over individual WebSocket connections.